 If you have a short growing season, you can certainly grow the newly rooted plant in a pot for a container garden and bring it indoors when the first frost is coming.
 Another way is to grow it for hydroponic indoor or outdoor.Do this for these tomato plant suckers instead of tossing it into trash #gardeningtips #growingtomatoes Click To Tweet

 I grew tomato indoor on Aerogarden, and this is a hydroponic way.
 Aerogarden comes with everything you need from the plant nutrition, pod, mini dome, and grow light.
-You basically, keep the water level and check the plant nutrition required.
+You only keep the water level and check the plant nutrition required.

 What To Do If There Are Lots Of Unripe Tomatoes On The Vine